songroup/sonlab-website/_members/sanghak.md

   #orcid: 0000-0002-1042-0194
 ---

-**Sanghak Kim** is an undergraudate student in the Department of Chemistry at POSTECH.
-He will receive his B.S. chemistry and mathematics (double major) from POSTECH in 2025.
+**Sanghak Kim** is a M.S.–Ph.D. integrated course student in the Department of Chemistry at SNU.
+He received his B.S. chemistry and mathematics (double major) from POSTECH in 2026.
 His current research interests focus on MD simulation.